 Start Over Again In January

-If it was tough to save enough money for Christmas in just a couple of short months, then January offers the best opportunity to make things easier on yourself next year.
+If it was tough to save enough money for Christmas in just a few short months, then January offers the best opportunity to make things easier on yourself next year.

 After you total up how much money you spent on the holidays this year, simply divide that by the number of paychecks you’ll receive before the next holiday season.

 Why is it easier to start in January?
-The amount you have to save per paycheck is much, much less when you have 12 months of paychecks to spread the cost out over, rather than just two months.
+The amount you have to save per paycheck is much less when you have 12 months of paychecks to spread the cost out over, rather than just a few months.